-regular meeting of t Ordinance was introduced by Councilmember at a he City Council of the City of Fort Bragg held, gular meeting of the City of Fort Bragg held on, by the
+The foregoing Ordinance was introduced by Councilmember at a

+egular meeting of the City Council of the City of Fort Bragg held on June 9, 2025, and adopted at a regular meeting of the City of Fort Bragg held on, by the

+ollowing vote:

+AYES:

+NOES:

-AYES: NOES: ABSENT: ABSTAIN: RECUSE:
+ABSENT: ABSTAIN:

+RECUSE:

-ATTEST: Jason Godek, Mayor
+Jason Godeke, Mayor

+ATTEST:

-City Clerk
+Diana Paoli, City Clerk

-PUBLISH: EFFECTIVE DATE: Date, 2025 and Date, 2025 (by summary).
-15 Day after Certification by the California Coastal Commission
+PUBLISH: May 29, 2025 and Date, 2025 (by summary).
+EFFECTIVE DATE: Date, 2025.